Graeme Proctor: Creation and casting

-The character first appears in April 2008 as the cellmate for the character of David Platt in the detention centre, and is a permanent feature in the character's scenes in the centre.
+The character first appears in April 2008 as the cellmate of David Platt (Jack P. Shepherd) in the detention centre, and is a permanent feature in the character's scenes in the centre.
 He then last appears in June when David is released.
 After the character impressed bosses the character Graeme returned on 10 November 2008 on a permanent basis.

 Craig Gazey won the part in an audition.
 The actor was not given a script until his first day of filming.
 Gazey did not know he was to become a permanent member of the cast until after his first stint was completed, as he confirmed in an interview with website Digital Spy: "It was never on the cards, but everyone was so supportive of me and my character.
 On my last day of filming of my first ever block, the crew gave me a clap to say goodbye and they all said 'Goodbye Craig', while a couple of them added 'for now' on the end."
 He told female first that he had to throw himself back into the role as being a member of the cast is like being on a 'fast train'.
 Gazey has also talked about the impact his character has made with his popularity with the public stating: "It's all quite overwhelming, really.
 I've seen that there's been a bit of a buzz about Graeme.
 I think a lot of its down to the writing, though."
 In early 2010 Gazey announced that he signed a contract that would see him portraying the character into March 2011.